 Tim is a native son of Nebraska, born in Beatrice, raised in Gering in the Panhandle and for the past 37 years, he has lived in Lincoln.
-An English Major and UNL alum, Tim has spent most of my adult life involved in Nebraska politics, doing everything from serving as a VISTA volunteer to running local campaigns to my present post as State Coordinator for Nebraskans for Peace (a position he has held for over 20 years now).
+An English Major and UNL alum, Tim has spent most of his adult life involved in Nebraska politics, doing everything from serving as a VISTA volunteer to running local campaigns to my present post as State Coordinator for Nebraskans for Peace (a position he has held for over 20 years).

 "Modern Day Fiddle" Sam Packard is a musician and orchestra director.
 He and his family live in Lincoln, Nebraska.
 Sam regularly plays in various local and regional groups, and has been working on a record.
 He recently played with Nebraska native singer/songwriter Brad Colerick, and performs regularly with Cowboy Dave Band, a honky-tonk western band out of Denver.
 In his spare time, Sam builds furniture for family and for sale and enjoys biking with family and friends.